To help secure your AWS resources, follow these recommendations for the AWS Identity and Access Management (IAM) service.

 For more information, see Setting an Account Password Policy for IAM Users.

 For extra security, enable multifactor authentication (MFA) for privileged IAM users (users who are allowed access to sensitive resources or APIs).
 With MFA, users have a device that generates a unique authentication code (a one-time password, or OTP) and users must provide both their normal credentials (like their user name and password) and the OTP.
 The MFA device can either be a special piece of hardware, or it can be a virtual device (for example, it can run in an app on a smartphone).

-For more information, see Using Multi-Factor Authentication (MFA) Devices with AWS.
+For more information, see Using Multi-Factor Authentication (MFA) in AWS.